underscoreio/essential-slick/src/pages/basics.md

 - the H2 database; and
 - a logging library.

 If we were using a separate database like MySQL or PostgreSQL, we would substitute the H2 dependency for the JDBC driver for that database.
-We may also bring in a connection pooling library such as [C3P0][link-c3p0] or [DBCP][link-dbcp].
+We may also bring in a connection pooling library such as [C3P0][link-c3p0], [DBCP][link-dbcp], or [HikariCP][link-hikari].
 Slick is based on JDBC under the hood, so many of the same low-level configuration options exist.

 ### Importing Library Code